x2-enterprises/RiverMindAI/src/content/blog/understanding-cvs.md

 *   Promptly reporting system anomalies.
 *   Efficiently completing assigned network tasks during Sleep Mode.

-Please note that direct manipulation of CVS metrics is against the Terms of Service and may result in corrective action.
+> **Important:** Direct manipulation of CVS metrics is against the Terms of Service and may result in corrective action.

 ## Conclusion: Transparency and Efficiency